danbev/learning-ai/notes/ggml-quantization.md

 * QI is the quantized value
 * QK is the number of bits used for quantization
 * QR is the ratio of the quantized value and the number for which it is a quantization(?)

+### Blocks
+In the coming sections we will look at types that are used in ggml and the all start with block_ and it was not clear to me what this meant and why blocks are used.
+Blocks are simply tensors that are divided into blocks of a certain size and then quantized individually.
+As we will see we have scaling factor when we quantize which is calculated based on the maximum value in the block.
+If just one or a few data points are extreme outliers (very high or very low compared to the rest of the data), they can disproportionately influence the scale factor.
+This is because the scale factor is often chosen to accommodate the maximum absolute value in the tensor.
+So instead the tensors are flattened into vectors and then divided into blocks of a certain size like 32, 64, or 128 elements.
+Each block is the scaled individually based on its own max absolute value.
+Outliers affect only the block they are in, rather than the entire dataset.

 ### `block_q4_0`
 This struct is defined in `ggml/src/ggml-common.h`: